 There have been many books written by women who lived polygamy, and there are some consistent themes that run throughout – whether from the early 1800s or now.
 Each one just a facet of a multitude of connected stories.
 For every story that has been courageously told, there are many dozens that we will never hear.

 I plan to review these books, one-by-one and give my take on them.
-(It will truly be my take, and I will most likely be adding in how I relate to each one.)
+(I will most likely be adding in how I relate to each one.)